atbcb/usab-uswds/_ada-guides/chapter-10-fishing-piers-and-platforms.md

 #### Dispersion
 Anglers who can stand are able to fish from any part of a pier or platform and change locations.
-To provide anglers with disabilities similar opportunities, the accessible 34-inch maximum railing must be located in a variety of places on the pier or platform to offer a variety of locations to fish from.
+To provide anglers with disabilities similar opportunities, the accessible 34 inch maximum railing must be located in a variety of places on the pier or platform to offer a variety of locations to fish from.
 Different fishing locations may provide different water depths, shade or sun, vegetation, and proximity